ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior: Introduction

 \section{Introduction}

-Understanding the latent mechanisms of deep neural networks remains one of the central challenges in machine learning \cite{rudinInterpretableMachineLearning2021,raiPracticalReviewMechanistic2024,zhangBuildingBridgesNot2025}.
-As models become increasingly complex, interpretability has become an increasingly crucial tool \textemdash{} not just for debugging or improving transparency, but for building trust, ensuring fairness, and guiding further development \cite{doshi-velezRigorousScienceInterpretable2017}.
-Much of the recent progress in interpretability has focused on attributing a model’s behavior to one of three main factors: its parameters or components, the data it was trained on, or the dynamics of the training process itself.
+Understanding the latent mechanisms of deep neural networks remains one of the central challenges in machine learning \citep{rudinInterpretableMachineLearning2021,raiPracticalReviewMechanistic2024,zhang2025building}.
+As models grow in complexity, interpretability has become important not only for debugging and improving models, but also for helping humans scrutinize model behavior in light of concerns such as fairness, safety, and trust \citep{doshi-velezRigorousScienceInterpretable2017}.
+Much of the recent progress in interpretability has focused on attributing a model’s behavior to one of three main factors: its components, the data it was trained on, or the dynamics of the training itself.
+At the same time, interpretability methods are often tied to a particular level of granularity along the local-to-global spectrum, yielding either fine-grained, local explanations or broader, global characterizations.

-However, these approaches are often applied in isolation.
-This fragmentation limits our understanding, leaving important interactions unexplored.
+However, these approaches are often applied in isolation across both perspective and granularity.
 Explanations focused on model components may ignore the influence of individual training examples or how these components evolved during optimization.
 Data-centric explanations can overlook how different parts of the model internalize those examples.
-And while recent work has begun to probe training dynamics \cite{muller-ebersteinSubspaceChroniclesHow2023,tiggesLLMCircuitAnalyses2024,prakashFineTuningEnhancesExisting2024} \textemdash{} especially in phenomena like Grokking, where generalization suddenly emerges late in training \textemdash{} these insights remain only loosely connected to analyses of model architecture or input data.
+Likewise, analyses at one level of granularity may miss patterns that only emerge at another.
+This fragmentation limits our understanding, leaving important interactions unexplored.
+While some work has probed training dynamics \citep{eberstein2023subspace,tiggesLLMCircuitAnalyses2024}, their insights are only loosely connected to the model internals or data and lack a theoretical connection between checkpoints.